-The Company established an Incentive Stock Option Plan, a Non-Incentive Stock Option Plan, the 2000 Stock Option Plan, the 2001 Stock Option Plan and the 2004 Stock Incentive Plan (collectively, the "Plans") under which stock options may be granted.
+The Company established an Incentive Stock Option Plan, a Non-Incentive Stock Option Plan, the 2000 Stock Option Plan, the 2001 Stock Option Plan and the 2004 Stock Incentive Plan (collectively, the "Plans") under which stock options, stock appreciation rights, restricted stock, and stock grants may be awarded.
 A stock option grant allows the holder of the option to purchase a share of the Company's Common Stock in the future at a stated price.
 The Plans are administered by the Compensation Committee of the Board of Directors which determines the individuals to whom the options shall be granted as well as the terms and conditions of each option grant, the option price and the duration of each option.

 The Company's Incentive and Non-Incentive Stock Option Plans were approved and became effective on November 1, 1992.
 During 2000, 2001 and 2004, respectively, the 2000 and 2001 Stock Option Plans and the 2004 Stock Incentive Plan, became effective.
 Options granted under the Plans vest as determined by the Company and expire over varying terms, but not more than five years from the date of grant.
-Stock option activity for the period January 1, 2003 through December 31, 2004 is as follows:
+Stock option activity for 2005 and 2004 is as follows: